I have been around the block when it comes to vegan breakfast recipes. But this Tofu Scramble? There’s no competition.

-Some great veggie options to sauté include sliced mushrooms, finely chopped kale or baby spinach, thin strips of bell pepper, diced tomatoes, sliced or diced onions/shallots, and sliced scallions.
-And a little garlic tossed into the mix never hurt anyone ;)
+Some great veggie options to sauté include sliced mushrooms, finely chopped kale or baby spinach, chopped broccoli florets, thin strips of bell pepper, and diced tomatoes.

 The scrambled tofu should be stored in an airtight container and can be kept in the fridge for up to 5 days.